-Green Driving America Inc. is implementing The Clean Transportation Path© project, featuring presentations in the classroom to high school educators, including: STEM, driver education, and Career and Technical Education (CTE) classes.
-Presentation details below.
+Green Driving America Inc. is implementing The Clean Transportation Path© - a funded project featuring guest-speaking webinar presentations in high school classrooms.

-NOTE: The former project name, Green Driving from the Start©, is now offered as an optional presentation within The Clean Transportation Path project: presentation details here.
+NOTE: Smart Driving from the Start© is also offered as a presentation under The Clean Transportation Path project that is intended for Driver Education classes: presentation details here.

 With today's blend of vehicles, those dominated by the internal combustion engine (ICE) and now the emergence of vehicles powered by electricity, green driving basically means two things: